 - District of Columbia

-- The U.S. Court of Appeals for the Second, Fifth, and Tenth Circuits
+- The U.S. Courts of Appeals for the Second, Fifth, Tenth, and Federal Circuits

 - The U.S. Patent and Trademark Office for inter partes proceedings